Youstart-Labs/SummerTraining2018/00_WEB_BASICS/2_JS_BASICS/README.md

 ### Bloggr

-This task will only change blog thumnail list page in your project.
-Aim of task is to make a user interface in which you can upload more such thumbnails.
+This task will only change blog thumbnail list page in your project.
+Aim of task is to make a user interface through which you can upload more such blog cards.
 We will try to make only few things dynamic `blog picture`, `blog title`, `user name`, `user picture`.

 #### Steps to follow :